amgarton47/CS62data-structures/Profiling/project/README.md

 You must do this work on a Linux or MacOS system.
 You will not be able to do it on a Windows system.
-If you do not have access to such a system, you can *ssh* to a departmental Linix Virtual machine where this work can be done.
+If you do not have access to such a system, you can *ssh* to a departmental Linux Virtual machine where this work can be done.

    1. Read and understand the four list implementations: `linear_list.c`, `sorted_list.c`, `open_hash.c` and `bucket_hash.c`.